italia/eudi-wallet-it-docs/docs/en/index.rst

 In its integration effort, the European Council called for the eIDAS Regulation on electronic identification and trust services for electronic transactions in the internal market to be updated by implementing a new tool: the European Digital Identity Wallet.
 The European Digital Identity Wallet (EUDI Wallet or EUDIW) project was created to overcome the differences, both in technological and user experience terms, that exist across national experiences towards a uniform digital identity solution so as to enable cross-border access to digital services.

-Italy responded to the input received from the European community by creating the Italian digital identity Wallet, or IT Wallet, project.
+Italy responded to the input received from the European community by creating the National digital identity Wallet solution, called IT Wallet, to be fully interoperable with all the other solutions made available by other European Member States and in full compliance to the European regulation.
 The current Italian scenario counts 3 coexisting digital identity tools that are partially overlapping, sometimes competing, and based on different technologies.
 This points to a highly fragmented system which yields difficulties for users and service providers and is ultimately unsustainable.
 Therefore, the IT Wallet proposes to rationalise the digital identity ecosystem in Italy in order to simplify the experience of citizens, public administrations, and businesses in accessing digital services.